Assyrians: Pre-Christian history

 Assyria is the homeland of the Assyrian people, located in the ancient Near East.
 The earliest Neolithic sites in Assyria belonged to the Jarmo culture c.
 7100 BC and Tell Hassuna, the centre of the Hassuna culture, c.
 6000 BC.

 The history of Assyria begins with the formation of the city of Assur, perhaps as early as the 25th century BC.
+The early Assyrians likely emerged from an ethnic blending of the Hurrians and Akkadians who inhabited Assur, yet they largely retained the Semitic language, culture, and religious practices of their Akkadian ancestors.
+The Hurrians however, still played an especially important role in the Assyrian formation of Mesopotamian civilization.
+According to H. W. F. Saggs in The might that was Assyria, a strong Hurrian influx entered Assyria in the second millennium B.C., leaving a permanent mark on Assyrian culture, and less visibly, on their ethnic make-up.
 During the early Bronze Age period, Sargon of Akkad united all the native Semitic-speaking peoples, including the Assyrians, and the Sumerians of Mesopotamia under the Akkadian Empire (2335–2154 BC).
 At this time, the city of Assur already existed and would later become the heart of the Assyrian Empire.

-Nineveh, although settled earlier, became the largest and most important city of the Assyrian Empire, particularly during the Neo-Assyrian period in the 8th and 7th centuries BC.
-At its height, Nineveh was considered the largest city in the world, surpassing even Babylon in size and influence, and some scholars suggest that the famed Hanging Gardens, often associated with Babylon, might have actually been located in Nineveh.
-Prior to Nineveh's ascendancy, the Assyrian city of Nimrud (also known as Kalhu) held the title of the world's largest city during the reign of Ashurnasirpal II in the 9th century BC, serving as the imperial capital and a major center of power and culture.
+Under Sennacherib, Nineveh became Assyria's capital and was extensively expanded, covering about 750 hectares—more than twice the size of Calah or Dur-Sharrukin—and emerging as the largest and potentially wealthiest city of the ancient world.
+Some scholars suggest that the famed Hanging Gardens, often attributed to Babylon, may in fact have been located in Nineveh.

+Prior to the rise of Nineveh, the Assyrian city of Nimrud (ancient Kalhu) emerged as the largest urban center in the world by around 800 BC.
+The city was established as the royal seat and military capital by Ashurnasirpal II, whose extensive building programs on the Acropolis and outer town significantly expanded Kalhu and enhanced its political and cultural significance in the Neo-Assyrian Empire.

 In their early stages, Assyrian cities such as Assur and Nineveh appear to have functioned as administrative centers under Sumerian control rather than as independent political entities.
 Over time, the Sumerian population was gradually absorbed into the broader Akkadian-speaking (Assyro-Babylonian) populace.
 An Assyrian identity distinct from other neighboring groups appears to have formed during the Old Assyrian period, in the 21st or 20th century BC.